When there’s conflict in the world — and sadly, there seldom is not — it’s important to remember a few things.

 The thoughts outlined above have pathetically little weight for anyone who’s currently in a conflict zone, and I know that.
 I am truly sorry if you’re stuck in the middle of a conflict that isn’t yours; a conflict based on someone else’s bravado, fear, or ignorance.

-If you’ve got a gun pointed at you, I’m so sorry that you’ve been put in a position where that seems to make sense to the person who is holding it.
-If you’re the one holding the gun, I’m so sorry that you’ve been put in a position where that seems to make sense.
+If you’ve got a gun pointed at you, I’m so sorry that you’ve been put in a position where pointing that gun seems to make sense to the person holding it.
+If you’re the one holding the gun, I’m so sorry that you’ve been put in a position where that seems to be a moral choice.

 Let’s please remember that all casualties of conflict between humans are unnecessary casualties.
 We become so embroiled in the emotion of good guy versus bad guy, big army versus little rebels, people who look like me versus people who don’t, that it’s easy to forget this.
 People fight and die because other people convince or coerce them to do so.
-There needn’t be a single human death at the hands of another human if we don’t allow it to happen.
+There needn’t be a single human death at the hands of another human.